Dhineia/aws-cloud-cost-optimization/README.md

 # AWS CLOUD COST OPTIMIZATION - IDENTIFYING STALE RESOURCES

+# Detecting and Cleaning Up Unused EBS Snapshots

+- This Lambda function is designed to help reduce AWS storage costs by locating and removing unused EBS snapshots.
+It scans all snapshots created under your AWS account and collects information about currently active EC2 instances—specifically those in either running or stopped states.
+For each snapshot, the function examines whether the linked EBS volume is still in use by any active instance.
+If it determines that the snapshot is no longer associated with an active workload, it safely deletes it as part of the cleanup process.

 # 1. Launch EC2 Instance

 - Go to the EC2 Dashboard